16 Ways to Improve Your Net Promoter Score (NPS)

 Similarly, reward schemes like an ‘employee of the month’ programme, or competitions that encourage excellent NPS, are public evidence of pride in good performance and an incentive to raise or maintain standards of work.
 These schemes provide continued encouragement for advisors to provide the best service they can, which in turn goes towards raising your NPS.

-Thanks to Enda Kenneally at West Unified Communications
+Contributed by: Enda Kenneally, West Unified Communications

 15. Make Exceeding Customer Expectations a Key Customer Outcome